Course overview

 Biochemistry and Chemical Science

-You increase your understanding of biological processes at the cellular level.
-You will explore eukaryotic cell architecture and function with a molecular and mammalian focus, and learn about cell division and the cell cycle, genetic organisation of cells, DNA replication and gene expression.
-Your exploration of these aspects of cell and molecular biology will be supported by a series of laboratory-based sessions.
+At a cellular level, you develop your understanding of biological processes.
+You explore the common features and immense diversity of form and function displayed by cells of organisms.
+You examine eukaryotic cell architecture and function with a molecular and mammalian focus and learn about cell division, the cell cycle, genetic organisation of cells, DNA replication and gene expression.

-This module will examine the major food commodities from technical, agricultural, sustainability and food industry perspectives.
-You will explore the food supply chain including structure and organisation of various food production including meat, fish, cereal, fruit, vegetable, dairy, and brewery.
-You also develop an understanding of the characteristics of the main food commodities, relevant, processing operations and equipment together with factors affecting quality and sustainability.
+Examine major food commodities from technical, agricultural, sustainability and food industry perspectives.
+Explore the food supply chain and the structure and organisation of food production including meat, fish, cereal, fruit, vegetable and dairy.
+Develop an understanding of the main food commodities, research processes and the application of qualitative and quantitative research methods in the public perception of sustainable strategies.

 Year 2 core modules